alefisico/reana-tutorial/episodes/Snakemake.md

 ```

 In this example, {sample} is a wildcard.
 Snakemake will automatically iterate over different sample names and execute the rule for each one, creating specific input and output files.

+One can also define wildcards in the `rule all` rule.

 By effectively using wildcards, you can significantly simplify your Snakemake workflows and make them more adaptable to varying datasets and experimental designs.